SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 #### For the PhotosController.cs changes

-Use the app-only client context for the SharePoint host, which is created by the cached SharePoint Context.
+Use the add-in-only client context for the SharePoint host, which is created by the cached SharePoint Context.

 Do this because the ContosoMotorsPictureLibrary doesn't belong to the SellerDashboard add-in; rather, it belongs to the SharePoint host site.
 Also, remove the photo delete relevant code.